Kindred Group: Norway

-Norway’s gambling authority Lotteritilsynet imposed a coercive fine of NOK 1.198 million per day in September 2022 against Kindred’s Malta-licensed subsidiary Trannel International unless it ceased offering online gambling to Norwegian residents; the fine was to continue until Trannel’s estimated annual gross profit in Norway was reached or the company withdrew.
-Following a protracted legal and regulatory dispute, Lotteritilsynet stated in September 2023 that “the company behind Unibet” would withdraw from the country.
-The regulator had earlier paused and restarted the daily fines over 2022-2023 as Trannel adjusted its posture pending appeals.
+Norway's gambling authority Lotteritilsynet imposed a coercive fine of NOK 1.198 million per day in September 2022 against Kindred's Malta-licensed subsidiary Trannel International unless it ceased offering online gambling to Norwegian residents.
+The fine was to continue until Trannel's estimated annual gross profit in Norway was reached or the company withdrew.
+The regulator paused and restarted the daily fines over 2022-2023 as Trannel adjusted its position pending appeals.
+Following the dispute, Lotteritilsynet stated in September 2023 that Kindred would withdraw from the country.

 Sweden

-Kindred’s Swedish subsidiary Spooniker Ltd received a SEK 100 million sanction fee in 2020 for violations of Sweden’s bonus rules; the amount was reduced on appeal - first to SEK 50 million and later to SEK 30 million by the Administrative Court of Appeal in May 2024.
-In May 2025, the Swedish Gambling Authority (Spelinspektionen) issued Spooniker a further warning and a SEK 10 million penalty for deficiencies in customer due diligence and anti-money-laundering controls identified in a follow-up review.
+Kindred's Swedish subsidiary Spooniker Ltd received a SEK 100 million sanction fee in 2020 for violations of Sweden's bonus rules.
+The Administrative Court of Appeal reduced the fee to SEK 50 million and then to SEK 30 million in May 2024.
+In May 2025, the Swedish Gambling Authority (Spelinspektionen) issued Spooniker a further warning and a SEK 10 million penalty for deficiencies in customer due diligence and anti-money-laundering controls.
+In July 2026, an administrative court in Linköping dismissed Spooniker's appeal and upheld the fine, along with related anti-money-laundering fines against operators Betsson and Snabbare.

 Netherlands

-On 18 December 2024, the Dutch gambling regulator Kansspelautoriteit fined Optdeck Service Limited, operator of Kindred’s Unibet in the Netherlands, €400,000 for allowing players listed in the national self-exclusion register Cruks to register and gamble during late 2022 and early 2023.
-KSA also published the underlying sanction decision.
+On 18 December 2024, the Dutch gambling regulator Kansspelautoriteit fined Optdeck Service Limited, operator of Kindred's Unibet in the Netherlands, €400,000 for allowing players listed in the national self-exclusion register Cruks to register and gamble during late 2022 and early 2023.

 Denmark

-In December 2021 and February 2022, Denmark’s gambling authority Spillemyndigheden issued orders and warnings to Unibet (Denmark) Limited for breaches of customer due diligence and anti-money-laundering requirements, citing failures to obtain sufficient source-of-funds information and to investigate high-risk activity.
+In December 2021 and February 2022, Denmark's gambling authority Spillemyndigheden issued orders and warnings to Unibet (Denmark) Limited for breaches of customer due diligence and anti-money-laundering requirements, citing failures to obtain sufficient source-of-funds information and to investigate high-risk activity.

+Sponsorship

+Kindred's Unibet brand has been the front-of-shirt sponsor of Scottish football club Rangers since 2021, with the 32Red brand sponsoring the club's training kit.
+The agreement was extended in September 2024 to run through the 2028-29 season.